This post may contain affiliate links. Please read my disclosure policy.

 I haven’t found much of a difference between brands, so I don’t think at the moment you need to worry about this much.

-Where to buy tigernut butter
+Where to buy tigernut flour

 Tigernut flour is the only flour on this main list of five main AIP flours that I have never found in a local store and have only gotten online.